After stunning fall, here’s hoping ex-UW coach Steve Sarkisian finds happiness in NFL

 His departure turned out to be a blessing for the Huskies, who landed a coach in Petersen that has returned them to the upper echelon of college football.
 And it was a curse for Sarkisian, who self-destructed in the worst way possible — in full view of the public.

-Now Sarkisian is headed to his fourth job the three years since leaving Washington, and here’s a sincere wish that he finds a home, as well as health, happiness and stability, in his new position as offensive coordinator of the Atlanta Falcons.
+Now Sarkisian is headed to his fourth job in the three years since leaving Washington, and here’s a sincere wish that he finds a home, as well as health, happiness and stability, in his new position as offensive coordinator of the Atlanta Falcons.

 There’s no doubt Sarkisian reached rock bottom when, in the midst of a divorce, he squandered what most believe was truly his dream job at USC.